abhiag2018/Enh_Pr/README.md

 The pipeline is built such that it can be modified easily to create multiple output datasets with lego-like modularity for input datasets.
 To that end we have seperated the pipeline into 5 steps.
 Steps 1 and 2 generate only species specific features and can be completely generated given the reference genome.
 Step 3 and Step 4 require .bam and ChiCAGO processed .tsv files as input, respectively.
 Step 5 combines all the steps above tp generate hdf5 dataset for input to the Neural Network.

+Run the pipeline inside an environment with nextflow, & python.
+To run the steps with the nextflow pipeilne run the 5 `run_*.sh` scripts, after setting a few key parameters in the run scripts and .config files:
+- Nextflow temporary work directory in `*-TestSet_nxf/run_*.sh`
+- Dataset paths for reference genome files in `pr-enh-prep.config` in `params.genomes`
+- Dataset paths for the aligned .bam ATAC-seq/DNase-seq files in `co-score-prep.config` in `params.bamInput`
+- Dataset paths for the ChICAGO processes PCHiC input files in `pchic-prep.config` in `params.hic_input`

+Modify the following .config files to change the output dataset parameters : `nxf_TestSet/{1,2,3,4,5}-TestSet_nxf/conf/*.config`.
+To modify the nextflow computation options modify the parameters in : `nxf_TestSet/{1,2,3,4,5}-TestSet_nxf/nextflow.config`.

 ## Step1: Promoter and Enhancer Lists

 Pipeline produces the species specific .bed files with lists of both regulatory elements, with lengths `promoter_window/enhancer_window + augment_length` & `bgWindow` : promoters and enhancers.
 It also generates a .bed file containing comprehensive list of all promoter-enhancer pairs within `max_dist_pr_enh` distance in all chrommosomes.